In this article, we’re going to check out how you can improve production tracking in your manufacturing business.

-A batch inventory management system is a tool that enables you to group and monitor products that were manufactured under the same conditions and used the same materials – otherwise known as a batch.
+Batch management systems are tools that enable you to group and monitor products that were manufactured under the same conditions and used the same materials – otherwise known as a batch.

 However, production tracking isn’t just needed for batch manufacturing, but also for discrete manufacturing and businesses who follow a different manufacturing process but still handle perishable inventory.

-Using an inventory management software with batch code tracking allows you to:
+Using batch management software with batch code tracking allows you to:

 Track the expiry date of items